-These publications are designed to give prospective students and others information about Cornell University.
+The Cornell Announcements are designed to give prospective students and others information about the University.
 The prospective student should have a copy of General Information; after consulting that, he may wish to write for one or more of the following Announcements:

-New York State College of Agriculture (Four-Year Course), New York State College of Agriculture (Two-Year Course), College of Architecture, College of Arts and Sciences, School of Education, Department of Asian Studies, New York State College of Home Economics, School of Hotel Administration, New York State School of Industrial and Labor Relations, Military Training, Summer School.
+New York State College of Agriculture (Four-Year Course), New York State College of Agriculture (Two-Year Course), College of Architecture, College of Arts and Sciences, Department of Asian Studies, School of Education, New York State College of Home Economics, School of Hotel Administration, New York State School of Industrial and Labor Relations, Military Training, Summer School.